gfvh/smartctlmon/README.md

 zabbix/
 Template_Supermicro_Superdoctor5_SNMP_LLDv2.xml < custom zabbix template what has also superdoctor5 other functions

-## Bundled together: smartctlmon.tar
+Bundled together: smartctlmon.tar

 ### Installing:

+#### Depending on OS smartmontools is needed as well.

 1. Copy dir/files to /opt/smartctlmon/
 2. Enable SNMPD conf.
 Look at file example
 3. Run first time script update-smartctl-cache and add it to crontab 10 minutes interval
 4. For zabbix import Template_Supermicro_Superdoctor5_SNMP_LLDv2.xml

 ### To get superdoctor5 mon functions you need to install it separately